 The first thread about Flmodafinil I could find is from a user called; u/spellegrinoismyshit.

 The entire thread is his own personal experience with Flmodafinil.
-I starts off by saying that he has taken 250-300mg of Flmodafinil for the past week with no signs of a tolerance buildup.
+He starts off by saying that he has taken a flmodafinil dosage of 250-300mg for the past week with no signs of a tolerance buildup.